voloda/UnityRegistrationValidator/README.md

 # UnityRegistrationValidator

 Microsoft Unity Extension which verifies registrations between parent and child containers.
+This is mainly issue when you accidently inject a dependency from a child container to the parent container while using ContainerControlledLifetimeManager (singleton).

 ## Introduction